tomduck/pandoc-fignos/README.md

 For tex/pdf output, LaTeX's `\label` and `\ref` macros are used; for all others the numbers are hard-coded.

+Likewise, pandoc-fignos redefines LaTeX's `\figurename` command, and hard codes the figure name for the rest.

-Links are constructed for html and pdf output.
+Links are constructed for both html and pdf output.

 Installation